pmem/ndctl/collab/index.md

 % Waiting on next revision from author
 * cxl/acpi: Warn on unsupported platform config detection
-* cxl/pci: the ctrl register should be read when it is being used
 * cxl/region: Remove soft reserve resource at region construction

 # 6.11+